Last reviewed on by

 - STIs: how to live with them and the inspirational things that have helped people overcome the challenges of an STD diagnosis.

-- The STD Project’s Jenelle Marie talks about living with an STD and the not-so-pleasant aspect of how and why STIs held her back.
+- The STI Project’s Jenelle Marie talks about living with an STD and the not-so-pleasant aspect of how and why STIs held her back.

 - A 19 year old college sophomore with a boyfriend talks about contracting multiple STIs: trichomoniasis, chlamydia, scabies, vaginitis, and herpes type 2.